The application window will open March 15-April 30. Class 44 will begin in October 2022.

 - Must have lived or worked in Washington for at least one year.

-- Employer must approve that you invest the required time to attend all seminars and are able to be away from communications during the seminar hours.
+- Employer must approve that you can invest the required time to attend all seminars and are able to be away from communications during the seminar hours.
 Those who are self-employed must be able to be away from their businesses for that time.

 - Plan to remain employed in agriculture, forestry or related natural resource industry for the duration of the class.

 - Embrace the Diversity, Inclusion and Equity Statement.